tengstrand/lein-polylith/readme.md

 You may need to make extensive changes to a component that is hard to do without being affected or affect other team members or teams.
 One way of doing that is to add a new component that fulfills the same interface.
-Now you can work with that component in isolation and keep up with changes in the corresponding workspace interface.
+Now you can work with that component in isolation and keep up with changes in the corresponding *workspace interface*.
 When the new component is ready to use you can just switch it in to replace the old one.

 When the plugin supports more than one environment, this will be even smother,